CoLoSNet/Extractor/README.md

   Figure 1.
 Contents of the Extractor Simulation

 - Ray-tracing Database: this folder contains ray-tracing databases of different environments.
 As shown in Figure 2, in one of the environment’s folders, there is a folder that includes the Remcom ray-tracing results named “Results_for_Mat,” some Matlab codes that have the positions of the agents and anchors, and a map.png which shows the map of the environment.

+### Step 2: Some parameters need to be set before running the main code, as shown in Figure 3.
+The parameters are in “SetEnvironment.m”, “SetTransmission.m”, and “SetAntenna.m”.
+First, let us set the parameters in “SetEnvironment.m”.
+- environment: choose an environment for simulation.
+The environment name should be the same as the folder name in the Ray-tracing Database.
+Currently, you can set it as
+‣	'Indoor office'
+‣	'Indoor shopping mall'
+- PLOT: set for plotting environment and result or not.
+You can set it as ‣	1: Yes.
+‣	0: No.
+- TX_index: choose the index of the anchor for simulation.
+You can set it as ‣	'all': Simulation with all anchors
+‣	If you want to use a specific anchor for simulation, you can enter the index of the anchors after you see the map.png in the environment’s folder.
+- RX_mode: choose the simulation mode for simulation.
+You can set it as ‣	'all': Simulation with all agents.
+‣	'trajectory': Simulation with agents on randomly generated trajectories.
+- traj_num: The number of the trajectory
+‣	1: If you set RX_mode = 'all', you must set traj_num = 1.
+‣	Otherwise, you can enter any number as the number of the trajectory.
+- traj_len: The length (step number) of a trajectory
+‣	1: If you set RX_mode = 'all', you must set traj_len = 1.
+‣	Otherwise,  you can enter any number as the length of the trajectory.